matthewhughes934/poetry-docker-examples/README.md

 production one and the dev one for testing etc.) but should result in the smallest production image.

+### `layered-slim-image-pip-wheels`

+A different approach to the dual layer build.
+Instead of building dependencies into a virtualenv and copying that across, build their wheels and copy them across and finally install them in the production image.

+This results in a large image since the production image includes both the installed dependencies and the wheels they were installed from (even though we `rm` them, since they were included in a layer from a `COPY` instruction).
+However, copying the wheels _should be_ quicker than copying the entire virtualenv since there are fewer files: one `*.whl` file per dependency rather than however many files the installed package expands to (though I've yet to benchmark this).

 ## Sizes

 Sizes taken from